 A detailed discussion of the statistical approach, including current conditions, is provided in Section 5.3.1 of the Staff Report.

 The Provisions require non-storm water NPDES dischargers to use the TST approach to determine whether discharger’s effluent complies with applicable permit terms.
 Five of the nine Regional Water Boards require dischargers to use the TST approach.
 A permit review by the State Water Board found that over 20 percent of non-storm water NPDES permits include a requirement to use the TST approach.
-Software for using the TST approach is readily available and is being used by several toxicity testing laboratories in California.
+Software for using the TST approach is readily available and is being used by toxicity testing laboratories in California.

 Non-storm water NPDES dischargers that do not currently use the TST approach would comply with the Provisions by using the TST approach to analyze aquatic toxicity test data.